utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/project.md

     * Applying an existing model to a different domain or data set or modality
     * e.g. Low resource NLP -- extend any of the papers below to a multilingual / low resource setting

-## Questions to consider in choosing a topic

-* Structured:
-    * Task and data sets are well defined, can make rapid progress with existing NLP models
-    * Work will likely not result in publication (maybe suitable for workshop venues), though it depends how good your model is!
-* Semi-structured
-    * Some prior work on task.
-Data exists but may not be well-formatted or easy to approach
-    * Research questions are clear but exact formulation of task is not
-    * Project will require creativity in structuring tasks and may result in publishable work
-* Unstructured
-    * Topic may be interesting, but research questions are unclear and hard to define
-    * Not clear what the correct data set is, may need to create one
-    * Could result in really great work, but will require substantial student effort (High risk high reward!)

-Project proposal should be well-structured with clear research questions relevant to the course:
+Project proposal should be well-structured (✨see below) with clear research questions relevant to the course:
 * What topics do I care about and/or have domain knowledge in?
 * What new skills do I want to develop?
 Modeling/analysis/data collection/research survey project?
 * What are available data sets?